At the Farm

 Manitoba farmers are at the forefront of many new practices that ensure the safety of our food supply.
 These practices make good business sense because they minimize risk and increase market potential.

-Manitoba Agriculture, Food and Rural Initiatives can help you move toward a complete on-farm food safety program.
-Watch the Events and Deadlines page for workshops in your area that can help you get started.
+Manitoba Agriculture and Resource Development can help you move toward a complete on-farm food safety program.

 A good business decision